davidsday/go-tdd/README.txt

 	RedBar/GreenBar/Refactor Test Driven Development style programming

-	A better 'go test' experience than I have received with some other tools.
+	A better 'go test' experience

 The first is via the use of Vim's message line to provide red/green bar fail/pass indications.
-There is also a yellow bar message which is used to convey messages about errors that are not caused by an actual failing tests.
+I have also added a yellow bar message which I use to convey messages about errors that are not caused by an actual failing test.

+Right now these yellow bar messages include
+	[no tests found],
-Right now these yellow bar messages include, [no tests found], [build failed], [received a panic], and [invalid JSON message], and the receipt of a message on STDERR.
+	[no tests to execute] - basically an empty test file [build failed],
+	[received a panic],
+	[invalid JSON message],
+	and the receipt of any message on STDERR.

 The build tools sometimes will issue important messages on STDERR, and I want to know about them immediately.

 These messages are not in JSON format.
-They are issued from the build system tools in their normal output formats and would end up interspersed with the go test -json output, leading to goTestParser raising an error due to invalid JSON in its input stream.
+Since I am parsing "go test -v -json -cover" output, goTestParser expects valid JSON.
+I capture stderr and process it as best I can, by showing a snippet of the message in a yellow bar.
+If the STDERR message is longer than can be shown in a one line yellow bar, I capture the entire message in stdERR.txt in the package directory.

+If goTestParser encounters non JSON lines on stdout, it issues a yellow bar message and quits.
+That rarely, if ever happens.

-There also are messages providing detail information in each red/green bars.
+There also are supplemental messages providing detail information in each red/green bars.
 They report the number of tests run, passed, failed, and skipped, in addition to the elapsed time for running all the tests as provided by go test.
 Test coverage is reported on Green Bars.
-Presumably, you have more to worry about than that on Yellow or Red Bars.

 I have also added Average Cyclomatic Complexity to the Green Bars.
 This has little to do with testing but a lot to do with design and it is a metric I want to be aware of.
-I find that most Golang projects run between 4 and 8.
 I hear that several well known IDEs start warning about Cyclomatic Complexity at 10.
-I like to keep mine around 2.5.
+I like to keep mine below 2.5.
 Uncle Bob Martin says his teams achieve about 1.3-1.7 routinely.
-This project is at 1.91 as I write this.
+I have heard him say he uses Java, Ruby, and Smalltalk.
+This project is at 1.77 as I write this.
+Many experienced developers find that test driven development, along with low cyclomatic complexities help to achieve robust applications more quickly than might otherwise be achieved.
+I have also found that to be the case, so much so that I built this tool to supplement vim-go for my own use.

-By, the way, a hat tip here to the well written github.com/fzipp/gocyclo, which provides the code for this.
+By, the way, a hat tip here to the well written github.com/fzipp/gocyclo, which provides the code for determining cyclomatic complexity in Golang code.
 It took one import and exactly two extra lines of code to incorporate this feature into goTestParser.
 Previous to that I had been running gocyclo via a system call and grepping and awking the output before storing the result away for later display.
 And, of course, the user would have to install gocyclo on their systems themselves, adding to the barrier to usefulness.

-Right now, goTestParser is taking go test -json at its word as to how many tests are run, passed failed etc, based on the JSON Action fields.
-These are wrong sometimes, since they count a main test that has subtests right along with the subtests.
-It is quite common for a test to kick off subtests which do the actual testing.  go test -json counts the main test even though it does no testing itself.
-So a main test with 5 subtests count as 6 tests, which is incorrect to my way of thinking.
-It should be possible to discern what the actual count should be, but basically requires going back to parsing the non JSON go test -v output, thus largely defeating the point of converting to -json in the first place.

 For now, I am just taking the go test -json output's word and we need to realize that the results are approximate.
 I have not yet found even one